CONSTITUTION & BYLAWS

 SECTION 1.
-The name of this organization shall be the American Society of Andrology.
+The name of this organization is the American Society of Andrology.

 SECTION 2.
-The purposes of this Society are to advance and promote the knowledge of the male reproductive tract, the male gamete, and Andrology in general by fostering interdisciplinary communication within the science, by holding conferences and meetings, by publication of meritorious studies, or by any other means which may be deemed appropriate.
+The purposes of this Society are to advance and promote the knowledge of the male reproductive tract, the male gamete, and Andrology, in general, by fostering interdisciplinary communication within the science, by holding conferences and meetings, by publication of meritorious studies, and by any other means which may be deemed appropriate.

 SECTION 3.
 This association is organized exclusively for charitable, scientific, literary or educational purposes within the meaning of Section 501 (c) (3) of the Internal Revenue Code of 1954.

 SECTION 4.
-Notwithstanding any other provision of these articles, the association shall not carry on any other activities not permitted to be carried on by an organization exempt from Federal Income Tax under Section 501 (c) (3) or corresponding portion of any future United States Internal Revenue law.
+Notwithstanding any other provision of these articles, the association shall not carry on any other activities not permitted for an organization exempt from Federal Income Tax under Section 501 (c) (3) or corresponding portion of any future United States Internal Revenue law.

 SECTION 1.
-Membership in said Society shall consist of Charter Members, Active Members, Associate Members, Life Members, Trainee Members and Emeritus Members as these classes are defined by the Bylaws.
+Membership in the Society shall consist of Charter Members, Active Members, Associate Members, Life Members, Trainee Members, and Emeritus Members, as these classes are defined by the Bylaws.

 SECTION 1.
-The management of the Society shall be vested in an Executive Council composed of the elected Officers of the Society.
+The management of the Society shall be vested in an elected Executive Committee and a Board of Directors.

 SECTION 4.
-The terms of office and the manner of election of Officers and Council Members and filling of vacancies shall be provided in the Bylaws.
+The terms of office and the manner of election of Executive Officers and Directors and filling of vacancies shall be provided in the Bylaws.

 SECTION 1.
-The Society shall hold an annual business meeting and an annual scientific meeting at a time and place specified in the Bylaws or as otherwise provided.
-The Society may sponsor other meetings of educational or scientific interest to the Society when approved by the Executive Council.
+The Society shall hold an annual business meeting and an annual scientific meeting at a time and place specified in the Bylaws or as otherwise provided by the Board of Directors.
+The Society may sponsor other meetings of educational or scientific interest to the Society when approved by the Board of Directors.

 SECTION 1.
-A petition to change the Constitution must bear the signature of fifteen (15) or more Active Members or must bear the signatures of a majority of the Executive Council Members, a majority vote in Council assembled substituting in full.
-Active Members must be notified of the proposed amendment(s) which requires the approval of two-thirds (2/3) of the Active Members responding to the proposed amendment(s).
+A petition to change the Constitution or Bylaws must bear the signature of fifteen (15) or more Active Members or must bear the signatures of a majority of the Board of Directors, a majority vote of an assembled Board of Directors substituting in full.
+Active Members must be notified of the proposed Constitution or Bylaws amendment(s) which requires the approval of two-thirds (2/3) of the Active Members responding by written ballot or present at the Annual Business Meeting of the Society.
 The procedure for balloting and approval of amendment(s) shall be described in the Bylaws.

-SECTION 2.
-Amendments made necessary by law will become effective immediately without membership consent unless a vote is requested by the Executive Council.
-The membership will be notified of any amendments instituted under this article by their being posted on the Society’s website.
+SECTION 2: Amendments made necessary by law will become effective immediately without membership consent unless a vote is requested by the Board of Directors.
+The membership will be notified of any amendments instituted under this article by announcements posted on the Society’s website.

 TERMINATION OF THE SOCIETY

 SECTION 1.
-It is further hereby resolved that if the Society ceases to exist, all monies in the Treasury of the American Society of Andrology after payment of all outstanding debts, shall be contributed to a qualified charitable organization which is tax exempt under Section 501 (c) (3) of the Internal Revenue Code.
-That organization should be devoted to medical education and research and shall be chosen by the Executive Council of the Society.
+If the American Society of Andrology should cease to exist, all outstanding debts shall be paid and the remaining financial assets of the Society shall be contributed to a qualified charitable organization, which is tax-exempt under Section 501 (c) (3) of the Internal Revenue Code.
+That organization should be devoted to medical education and research and shall be chosen by the Board of Directors of the Society.

 MEMBERSHIP QUALIFICATIONS AND PRIVILEGES